Updated: May 26, 2025

 • Festival of São João: This festival lights up the city, with locals and visitors flocking to the streets to celebrate by eating grilled sardines and partying until dawn.

 Like every city in the world, Lisbon has its pros and cons.
-We’ve narrowed down some of Lisbon’s advantages and drawbacks so you will be able to see the whole picture clearly before deciding on whether Lisbon is the city for you.
+We’ve narrowed down some of Lisbon’s advantages and drawbacks so you will be able to see the whole picture clearly before deciding whether moving to Lisbon is the city for you.

-• Affordable cost of living compared to other European capitals
+• Affordable cost of living compared to other major European cities

 • Pleasant climate